woman on couch eating popcorn

 Over the last several years there has been an interesting trend emerging: more and more Americans are staying single.
 According to US census data, in 2017 there were 110.6 million people aged eighteen or older in the United States who were single- that is 45 percent of all US adults [2].

+Of that 110 million, more than sixty percent of them had never been married.
+23 percent were divorced, and 13 percent were widowed [2].
 These numbers have been climbing steadily since the 1960s, and every year when the census data is released there appear to be more single people than the last [3].

 Survey Says: Singles Like Being Single

 What’s perhaps even more interesting is that a lot of these single Americans are reportedly happy being that way, and have no interest in a serious romantic relationship.
-This flies in the face of the generally-accepted idea that all people who are single wish that they weren’t.
+This flies in the face of the generally accepted idea that all people who are single wish that they weren’t.

 While you may be thinking that this cultural shift is recent, we know that it has actually been the case for at least the last fifteen years.
 In 2005, the Pew Research Center asked over one thousand unmarried Americans (who were either always single, divorced, widowed, or separated) two questions: